AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 DALL-E 3 is an image generation model developed by OpenAI that can generate high-quality images based on text descriptions.

-This document mainly introduces the usage process of the OpenAI Images Generations API, which allows us to easily utilize the official OpenAI DALL-E image generation features.
+This document mainly introduces the usage process of the OpenAI Images Generations API, which allows us to easily utilize the image generation capabilities of the official OpenAI DALL-E.

 ## Application Process